PhyberApex/typescript-lightning-talks/07-indexed-types/src/slides.md

 <!--
 Let's explore a more advanced aspect of indexed types: working with numeric index signatures.

+[click]
-TypeScript allows us to define different types for numeric and string indices, which can be particularly useful for array-like structures.
+TypeScript allows us to define different types for numeric and string indices

+[click]
+Particularly useful for array-like structures.

+[click]
 This feature lets us create types that behave differently when accessed with numbers versus strings.
 Understanding this distinction is crucial for working with more complex type structures.

-[After revealing code]
+[click]
 Here we can see how numeric index signatures work differently from string-based properties, and how we can use indexed types to access them specifically.
 -->